SteveJustin1963/tec-Quena/README.md

 ---

+# MIDI version
-I'll help create a MIDI representation of this atmospheric Andean piece.
+Create a MIDI representation of this atmospheric Andean piece.
 Due to the experimental nature of the piece, I'll need to approximate some of the more exotic effects (like breath sounds and glissandos) using standard MIDI techniques.

 `ASC.midi`